 The Biggest Worries

-When talking to people who went through the experience of moving offices, the discussion of initial concerns prior to the move can raise several different subjects.
+When talking to people who went through the experience of moving offices, the discussion of the initial concerns before the move can raise several different subjects.
 Many people are concerned about their commute.
-John Toral of Red Olive Digital Agency told us finding parking was part of his company’s move he prepared most for.
+John Toral of Red Olive Digital Agency told us finding parking was part of his company’s move he prepared mostly for.
 To Nick Galov of Review 42, knowing all the commuting and lunch options in the surrounding area was a priority.

 As many as 76% of Great Britain residents reported going out to lunch daily as recently as 2017.
 Lengthening your commute as a result of moving to a new office can weigh heavily on some employees, as it did for Caitlin Svahn of Pearl.
 “I thought that I was most prepared for the longer commute, but… It took a lot out of me the first few months and I’m finally getting used to it.”
 A commuting routine becomes regular; snapping out of it into a new routine can seem stressful at first.

-Other concerns heard from employees prior to their move are related to the actual working environment but remain within the theme of changing routines.
+Other concerns heard from employees before their move are related to the actual working environment but remain within the theme of changing routines.
 Typically, the layout of the office changes from building to building, so employees are adjusting inside to new surroundings all the same.

 Jessica Lee, Marketing Director of Direction Inc., said her team completed “several walkthroughs” of their new office to ensure they were familiar with the layout of their new office, where everything belonged, and who they would be seated near.